AndersDJohnson/maven-bin/README.md

-# maven-executable
+# maven-bin

 CLI to install & run executable artifacts (e.g. JARs) from [Maven] repositories, with automagic classpathing of dependencies, and aliases on your global path.
 Sort of like [npm] `install --global`.

 ## Usage